Dogs occasionally suffer from bouts of depression. When dogs are depressed, they often appear sad and withdrawn. They can even lose interest in play.

 Causes of Depression in Dogs

 As a pet owner, how do you fight an invisible, inner enemy?
 The first step is recognizing the problem.
-Here are some of the causes of depression in dogs:
+There are several potential causes of depression in dogs.

 - Physical Illness: Many health problems will cause dogs to act depressed.
 Contact your veterinarian right away if you notice signs of depression in your dog.
 It is important to first rule out a physical cause for your dog's abnormal behavior before things get worse.
 If your vet does find a health problem, follow the treatment recommendations.
 Hopefully, your dog's depression will improve once he recovers from the illness.
-If not, or if your vet has ruled out all the possible physical causes of depression, it is time to start looking at mental/emotional reasons.
+If not, or determine if further diagnostics are needed with your vet or if they suspect any behavioral reasons.

-- Grief: Dogs mourn the loss of human and animal companions just as you do.
+- Grief: Dogs can mourn the loss of human and animal companions just as we do.
 Perhaps a housemate or neighborhood dog he played with is gone (vacation, moved away, died).
 Or, maybe a child in your home has grown up and moved out.
 There is no way to explain this to your dog.
-Losing a playmate, especially an in-home playmate is often a reason for canine depression.
+Losing a playmate, especially an in-home playmate can be a reason for canine depression.
 We may not notice it very often, but pets definitely do grieve.

 - Fear: Your dog may have a fear or phobia that makes him seem depressed.
 Dogs sometimes show fear in different ways than you would expect.
 Your dog may be trying not to appear scared since that might make him more vulnerable.
 Instead, he just retreats from normal activities to protect himself.

-- You (the owner): Are you depressed or sick?
-Your dog will be able to pick up on your energy and may begin to feel similar to how you feel.
-Or, your dog might be depressed if you are gone a lot.
+- You (the owner): Are you feeling depressed or are you gone a lot?
+Some dogs become depressed if their owner's are gone a lot.
 This may be similar to separation anxiety (but instead of "acting out" your dog gets depressed).

 - Unknown: In some cases, there is no known reason for the depression.
 This can be very frustrating for you as an owner.